 3 Variability in employee preferences must be acknowledged.
 Some mothers may elect to take work at nonstandard hours.
-Such work could plausibly allow these mothers to reduce reliance on non-parental care or could be sufficiently better-compensated to make it worthwhile.
+Such work could plausibly allow these mothers to reduce reliance on non-parental care or could be sufficiently better compensated to make it worthwhile.
 For couples in which joint leisure is relatively less valuable than availability of parental care, desynchronized work schedules may be a satisfactory equilibrium.
 I implicitly assume stability in parental preferences over time.
 I am aware of no evidence suggesting changes in such preferences.

-less-educated peers: they hold higher-status jobs, receive higher incomes, and have lower unemployment rates and shorter periods of unemployment (Hout, 2012).
-Previous analyses indicate that they are also less likely to hold nonstandard schedules after completing their education (Enchautegui, 2013; Hamermesh, 2002; Presser & Ward, 2011).
-Changes to the educational distribution should yield lower rates of nonstandard or unstable work, unless the association between education and work scheduling weakened.
-That association could, plausibly, have moved in either direction.
-As the supply of college-educated workers increased, education may have served as an increasingly significant prerequisite for access to the primary labor market.
-The increasing precarity of employment, however, has not been limited to the secondary labor market (Hacker, 2006; Kalleberg, 2009).
+of college-educated workers increased, education may have served as an increasingly significant prerequisite for access to the primary labor market.
+The increasing precarity of employment, however, has not been limited to the secondary labor market (Hacker 2006; Kalleberg 2009).
 Those with more education may have had access to "better" jobs, but those jobs may not have been as good as they once were.

 The racial composition of America has changed over the last 25 years.
-The non-Hispanic white share of the population has declined and the population of minority groups has increased (Lopez, Passel, & Rohal, 2015).
+The non-Hispanic white share of the population has declined and the population of minority groups has increased (Lopez, Passel, and Rohal 2015).
 These shifts in racial composition may have been accompanied by changes in associations between race and employment characteristics, but it is unclear in which direction.
 The greater representation of minorities in the labor market-particularly beyond the secondary labor market-may have led to a weakening of the association between race/ethnicity and nonstandard or unstable schedules.
-On the other hand, many policies that made receipt of social services contingent on employment were particularly aimed at minority mothers (Collins & Mayer, 2010).
+On the other hand, many policies that made receipt of social services contingent on employment were particularly aimed at minority mothers (Collins and Mayer 2010).
 If such mothers were forced to take jobs to access the social safety net, they may have been less able to turn down jobs with nonstandard or unstable schedules.

 Income inequality has been on the rise over the last half century.
-The rich receive an ever-larger share of all income and the poor get less (Piketty, 2015).
+The rich receive an ever-larger share of all income and the poor get less (Piketty 2015).
 This growing divide between haves and have-nots has been reflected in working conditions.
-Work at nonstandard hours in particular has shifted over time to those at the bottom of the income distribution (Hamermesh, 2002).
+Work at nonstandard hours, in particular, has shifted over time to those at the bottom of the income distribution (Hamermesh 2002).
 This leads me to expect that mothers in households with lower incomes should have been at increasing risk of nonstandard work.
-A growing body of research implies that schedule variability, by contrast, may be an increasingly common trend, albeit with varying lived implications across the class divide (Gerstel & Clawson, 2014; Lambert et al., 2012).
-Both low- and high-income jobs involve flexible schedules, but with workers exercising much less control over their schedules in the former (Lambert et al., 2014).
+A growing body of research implies that schedule variability, by contrast, may be an increasingly common trend, albeit with varying lived implications across the class divide (Gerstel and Clawson 2014; Lambert et al. 2012).
+Both low- and high-income jobs involve flexible schedules, but with workers exercising much less control over their schedules in the former (Lambert et al. 2014).
 This leads to an expectation that household income may not have been an increasingly strong predictor of unstable schedules.